-Assignments are not to be slid under the professor's door.
+Assignments are not to be slid under the professor's door without a stamp indicating date and time.

 Extenuating circumstances will be evaluated on an individual basis by the professor.
 If a dispensation is granted, it must be documented in writing and signed by both the professor and student.
 Extenuating circumstances are less likely to be considered once the assignment is late.
 If a student is experiencing difficulty, it is recommended that he/she meet with the instructor prior to the due date of an assignment to discuss possible alternatives or solutions.